themachinethatgoesping/.github/profile/README.md

 ## Hi there 👋
 This is themachinethatgoesping (or tmtgp or ping..!).
-A project to enable advanced processing for multibeam and singlebeam echosounder data.
-For method developers and everyday users<br>
+A project to enable advanced processing for multibeam and singlebeam echosounder data.<br>
 Core libraries in this project will be implemented in C++ and exposed to python using pybind11. <br>
 These components can also be accessed via the C++ libraries directly. <br>
 But many libraries/tools/applications will be implemented in Python directly, making use of the fast prototyping capabilities and powerfull existing math libraries of this language.